On the quasi-isometric classification of locally compact groups: Towards a quasi-isometric classification of amenable hyperbolic groups

 Using a number of results reviewed above, we can relate the two conjectures.

 \begin{prop} Conjectures \ref{anaqi} and \ref{nnpr} are equivalent. \end{prop} \begin{proof} Assume Conjecture \ref{anaqi} holds.
-To prove Conjecture \ref{nnpr}, we need to show that for every purely real Heintze group $H$ of dimension $\ge 2$ quasi-isometric to a connected vertex-transitive finite valency graph $X$, the group $H$ is a closed cocompact subgroup of isometries of a rank one symmetric space.
-The hypothesis implies that $H$ is quasi-isometric to the totally disconnected group $\Isom(X)$.
-By Lemma \ref{amqi}, $\Isom(X)$ is either focal of totally disconnected type or of general type.
-The focal case is excluded by Corollary \ref{foc3}.
-So $\Isom(X)$ is of general type and we are in position to apply Conjecture \ref{anaqi}.
-Since we just checked that $H$ is not quasi-isometric to a tree, Conjecture \ref{anaqi} implies that $H$ has a continuous proper cocompact action on a rank 1 symmetric space of noncompact type.
+Consider $H$ as in Conjecture \ref{nnpr}, quasi-isometric to a vertex-transitive finite valency graph $X$.
+Then $H$ is quasi-isometric to $\Isom(X)$; if the latter is focal, being totally disconnected, it is of totally disconnected type, hence its boundary is totally disconnected, contradicting Corollary \ref{foc3}.
+So $\Isom(X)$ is of general type; the validity of Conjecture \ref{anaqi} then implies that $H$ is special.

 Conversely assume Conjecture \ref{nnpr} holds.
-Let $G,H$ be quasi-isometric hyperbolic LC-groups, with $G$ of general type and $H$ focal.
-By Theorem \ref{ccmt_mil}, $H$ acts continuously, properly cocompactly on a millefeuille space $X[k]$.
-By Proposition \ref{milnqi}, $\min(\dim(X),k)\le 1$.
-If $\dim(X)=1$, so that $X[k]$ is a regular tree, then by Theorem \ref{cqia}, $G$ also has a continuous, proper cocompact action on a regular tree.

-Otherwise, $k=1$ and $\dim(X)\ge 2$, so $X=X[1]$ is a homogeneous negatively curved manifold.
-By Lemma \ref{heip}, $X$ is quasi-isometric to some purely real Heintze group $H_1$.
-If $H_1$ is a minimal parabolic in the group of isometries of a rank 1 symmetric space $X$, then Theorem \ref{cqi} implies that both $G$ and $H$ have continuous proper cocompact isometric actions on $X$.
-Otherwise, we apply Lemma \ref{qico} (in its stronger conclusion, since Conjecture \ref{nnpr} holds by assumption), so Lemma \ref{qico} implies that every LC-group quasi-isometric to $H_1$ is focal, which is a contradiction for $G$. \end{proof}
+Let $G$ be quasi-isometric hyperbolic LC-groups $G_1,G_2$, with $G_1$ of general type and $G_2$ focal; we have to show that $G$ is special.
+By Corollary \ref{milnqi}, $G_2$ is either of totally disconnected or connected type.
+In the first case, $G_2$ is special.
+Since by Proposition \ref{carspe} being special hyperbolic is a quasi-isometry among CGLC-groups, we deduce that $G$ is special.
+In the second case, by Proposition \ref{rhei}, $G_2$ is commable to a purely real Heintze group $H$.
+If by contradiction $H$ is not special, since it satisfies Conjecture \ref{nnpr}, by Lemma \ref{qico} $G_1$ is focal, a contradiction. \end{proof}